Real convergence and periodicity of $p$-adic continued fractions: Real convergence of --adic continued fractions

 The denominators of the convergents are generated as in \eqref{Eq: Recursions}, therefore

-Here, when the partial quotients are all positive, we clearly have $B_{n+1}>B_{n-1}$, hence it eventually increases at both odd and even steps.
-This means that the distance between two consecutive convergents tends to zero in $\mathbb{R}$ as $n$ increases.
-Therefore by Equation \eqref{Eq: diffconvergents}, we expect $\frac{A_n}{B_n}$ to not move too much, especially for large values of $n$.

 For the continued fractions provided by Browkin's algorithms and Algorithm \eqref{Alg: MR}, the denominators $B_n$ are not always increasing.
-In fact, since the partial quotients are allowed to be negative, this can lead to cancellations and the sequence $B_n$ can be decreasing in absolute value at some step.
-However, this is really rare and it does not usually happen.
-In fact, as it is true that the partial quotients can get really small and negative and mix up in order to make $B_n$ small in absolute value, it does not actually happen.
+In fact, since the partial quotients are allowed to be negative, and they can be in general arbitrarily small, the sequence $B_n$ is not necessarily increasing.
+However, as it is true that $|B_n|$ can also be small, it does not usually happen.